-Not enough research has been done to know if Imodium is safe to use in pregnant women.
-Therefore, talk with your doctor before taking Imodium.
+Not enough research has been done to know whether Imodium is safe to use during pregnancy.
+If you are pregnant, talk with your doctor before taking Imodium.
 Ask if this medication is safe for you to use during pregnancy.

-If you’re breastfeeding, you should also ask your doctor if Imodium is safe for you.
-It’s known that small amounts of Imodium may pass into breast milk.
-Research indicates that it’s not likely to harm a child who is breastfed.
+If you’re breastfeeding, also ask your doctor whether Imodium is safe for you.
+It’s known that small amounts of Imodium may pass into breast milk, but it’s not likely to harm a child who is breastfed.
 However, you should still consult your doctor before using Imodium.

 If you have questions about Imodium, talk with your doctor or pharmacist.
-Also call your doctor if your symptoms get worse or your diarrhea lasts longer than two days.
+Seek medical attention if your symptoms worsen or your diarrhea lasts longer than 2 days.